Skip to main content

 }

-If either source or target metadata has changed, click in the top right to refresh the metadata.
-Once done, click .
+• If source or target metadata changes while you configure mappings, click Refresh Metadata to refresh the metadata.

 _record_id_${nd_record_id}